This post may contain affiliate links, from which we earn an income.

 If you love taking your holidays in mountains and walking, then head to the Pyrenees for some amazing hiking routes!

 You can also follow this route in a car.
-Same amazing Pyrenees hiking trails and spectacular scenery and the opportunity to plan and book your overnight hotel stays in advance.
+You’ll get the same amazing Pyrenees hiking trails and spectacular scenery plus the opportunity to plan and book your overnight hotel stays in advance.

 How to Get To the Pyrenees